Snowflake-Labs/sfquickstarts/site/sfguides/src/machine_learning_with_aws_autopilot/machine_learning_with_aws_autopilot copy.md

 <p align="center"><img src="assets/secrets_conf.png" width="400" height="300" /></p>

-Give your **secret** configuration a name and save it.
+Give your secrets configuration a name and save it.

-Next, find your **secrets** configuration again (the easiest way is to search for it via the Search input field), and copy the Secret ARN.
+Next, find your secrets configuration again (the easiest way is to search for it via the Search input field), and copy the Secret ARN.
 We will need it in the next step when configuring the CloudFormation script.

 ### Integration Configuration (CloudFormation)

 The last step is to configure the Snowflake/Autopilot Integration.
-This used to be a very time-consuming and error-prone process but with AWS CloudFormation it's a piece of cake.
+This used to be a very time-consuming and error-prone process but with AWS CloudFormation it's a "piece of cake".

-Start with downloading the [CloudFormation script](https://github.com/aws-samples/amazon-sagemaker-integration-with-snowflake/blob/main/customer-stack/customer-stack.yml).
+Start with downloading the [CloudFormation script](https://github.com/Snowflake-Labs/sfguide-aws-autopilot-integration/blob/main/customer-stack/customer-stack.yml).

 Click the "Raw" button.
 This opens a new browser window.
 "Double click" and click "Save As".